lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 E.g. `Room_Lounge`.

 ### How do I define the shape and position of my convex hull?
-There are two ways of defining the shape of a room in Godot:
+Because defining the room bound is the most important aspect of the system, there are THREE methods available to define the shape of a room in Godot:
+1) Use the geometry of the objects contained within the room to automatically create an approximate bound
-1) Provide a manual bound - a MeshInstance in the room that has geometry in the shape of the desired bound, with a name prefixed by `Bound_`
+2) Provide a manual bound - a MeshInstance in the room that has geometry in the shape of the desired bound, with a name prefixed by `Bound_`.
+This is something you may use if you create your levels in Blender or similar.
-2) Use the geometry of the objects contained within the room to automatically create an approximate bound

-The first option is the most powerful, but it does involve a small amount of work in your modelling program (e.g. blender).
-On the other hand, for simple situations (especially regular shapes like boxes), you may successfully be able to use the automatic bound.
-Or you may use a combination, using automatic bounds for most rooms, and manual bounds for problem areas.
+3) By manually editing the points that define the convex hull, in the Room inspector.

+While the first option can be all that is required, particularly with simple rooms, or for pre-production, the power of the manual bounds gives you ultimate control (at the expense of a small amount of editing).
+You can also combine the two approaches, perhaps using automatic bounds for most rooms but manually editing problem areas.

 The automatic method is used whenever a manual bound is not supplied.